michiruf/laravel-http-automock/README.md

   * http domain/host without subdomain
   * http path
   * more easy hash resolver (however this is possible)
+* TODO: Think about versioning file name resolvers, because it is crucial if they change inside a project
 * FEATURE: Use Macroable in automock
 * TODO: Possibility to provide a closure to renew, ... and other config functions